MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 In this model, the desired domain controller is located within your on-premises network.
 You must establish an Express Route connection between your on-premises network and the Azure subnet (VNet) used for the SCOM Managed Instance.

-If your domain controller and other component is in on-premises, you must establish the line of sight through Azure ExpressRoute or VPN.
+If your domain controller and other component are in on-premises, you must establish the line of sight through Azure ExpressRoute or VPN.
 For more information, see [ExpressRoute documentation](/azure/expressroute/) and [Azure VPN Gateway documentation](/azure/vpn-gateway/).

 Following is the network model, wherein the desired domain controller is situated within the on-premises network.
 There exists a direct connection (via Express Route or VPN) between the on-premises network and the Azure subnet (VNet) used for SCOM Managed Instance creation.